-Bowser proposes more local funding to support troubled crime lab
+D.C. mayor proposes more local funding to support troubled crime lab

 D.C. commits to sweeping post-conviction review after report uncovers breakdowns in city’s forensics arm

-The Department of Forensic Sciences includes a public health lab, which handles testing of diseases like the coronavirus, and a crime lab tasked with analyzing evidence collected in criminal investigations.
+The Department of Forensic Sciences includes a public health lab, which handles testing of pathogens like the coronavirus, and a crime lab tasked with analyzing evidence collected in criminal investigations.
 The crime lab has been functionally closed since last April, when it lost its accreditation amid reports of analyzing errors and poor quality control.
 Eight months later, Virginia-based consulting firm SNA International, which was hired by the city, released an incriminating report that criticized operations at the lab since its opening in 2012.
 The report recommended complete overhauls of parts of the forensics arm.
 As of Thursday, according to Crispino, 30 percent of positions across the agency were vacant.

 The years-long breakdown at the crime lab could have serious implications.
 Bowser has committed to a sweeping review of criminal convictions dating back to the crime lab’s establishment in 2012, fearing that past errors could have led to wrongful convictions.
 She convened an ad hoc committee in December that has been meeting regularly to determine who should lead that effort.